gitops-working-group/gitops-working-group/RATIONALE.md

     In most cases, we not only require the ability to change a running system safely, but we must also record what was changed, when, by whom, and why and enforce rules about which changes we allow.
     If our systems are changed through direct access, the surface area of the interface to control and monitor can quickly become overwhelmingly large.

     Access control at different levels, from the network to the application layer must be controlled and audited.
-A coherent set of access control rules must be applied across varied systems configured in completely different, and sometimes incompatible, ways.
+A coherent set of access control rules must be applied across varied systems configured in completely different, and sometimes incompatible ways.
     An audit trail may or may not be required for regulatory or governance reasons, but it is such a common requirement of managing software systems that it must be also be addressed.

     Having a single source of truth regarding the desired state of our system becomes a ledger of transactions between states and a single point of operation.
 This leads to a natural place to enforce rules regarding access and to audit changes.